 - Strong-style pairing: In this, the navigator is usually the person who has more experience with the setup or task at hand, while the driver has lesser experience (with the language, the tool, the codebase, or because they are fresh out of college).
 The experienced person usually ends up being in the navigator role and guides the driver.

-So, before you invite a candidate over for a pair programming, ensure you know which style you are going to use and lay down the rules clearly.
-If you are switching roles between driver and navigator, make sure that the rules of discussion and expectations are clear from the get go.
+So, before you invite a candidate over for a code pair interview, ensure you know which style you are going to use and lay down the rules clearly.
+If you are switching roles between driver and navigator, make sure that the rules of discussion and expectations are clear from the get-go.